 Looking through the recycle bin is an excellent way to ensure that you’ve not missed anything important.

 There are numerous programmes on the market that deal specifically with data recovery.
 If you run these programmes with your flash drive inserted into the host device, they will scan your drive to determine which files can be salvaged.

 Even if the chips themselves are damaged, the information may still be recovered, but you might need the help of an IT specialist.
 Data can always be retrieved on memory chips so long as the damage isn’t critical, but it will probably take the experience of a professional to rescue the data.

 Data can also be restricted if an issue affects the connector; if this breaks or the motherboard within the drive sustains damage, it can possibly limit the power supply to the drive.
-This will essentially send your data into ‘hibernation’, which will prevent you from accessing your it until the power connection is repaired.
+This will essentially send your data into ‘hibernation’, which will prevent you from accessing it until the power connection is repaired.

-This issue can be fixed repairing the circuit board by soldering it.
+This issue can be fixed by repairing the circuit board by soldering it.
 However, if you don’t know what you’re doing, then it’s best not to do this yourself since soldering is a delicate process.

-First and foremost, it’s important to look after your flash drive if you want a simple, consistent and reliable way to store your information – if you do this, you’ll be looking at good decade’s worth of use.
+First and foremost, it’s important to look after your flash drive if you want a simple, consistent and reliable way to store your information – if you do this, you’ll be looking at a good decade’s worth of use.